The Emmanuel Choir

 Will Myers is a singer and choral conductor based in Baltimore.
 In all his music making, he explores the potential of music as a recreative process that draws people together and inspires deeper thoughts and feelings.

 Will approaches conducting as a dynamic leader, educator, and technician, and he seeks to drive people around him to be their best, musically and beyond.
 Since 2017, he has assistant-conducted a range of community, academic, and church choirs and served as interim director for the University of Chicago Glee Club.
 In 2022, he co-founded the Choral Collective at McGill, a cohort of musicians building their various ensemble techniques through peer-to-peer learning and workshops.
 In Baltimore, Will is a co-founder and artistic director of New Choir of Mt.
 Vernon, a volunteer choir centered on new, secular choral music and dedicated to the enrichment of its local community.
-New Choir presented its first concert, Dusk in June, in summer 2024 and continues to seek singers and composers for future collaborations.
+New Choir has presented three concerts since June 2024 and continues to expand its presence and reputation for creating beauty in the music it performs and the connections in builds.
+He is also an associate conductor for Bach in Baltimore, and delights in helping another group of volunteer singers connect through excellent historical music.

-As a choral singer, Will continues to be enriched by a wide range of musical communities.
-In professional contexts, he has appeared in concert with ensembles like Chicago’s Grant Park Chorus and Constellation Men’s Ensemble, on CDs with the Choir of the Church of St. Andrew and St. Paul and New Muses Project, and soloed in concert with the Toronto Mendelssohn Singers in 2022.
-Just as meaningful to him have been his experiences with amateur choirs, notably the University of Chicago Glee Club, Chicago Chorale, and Montréal’s Les Voix Férrées, each of which inspired deep joy and commitment to a community in and around the choir.
-Will is pleased to be a part of the Emmanuel Choir where he also occasionally conducts.
+Will’s conducting is guided and enriched by singing in choirs at a wide range of levels.
+He has appeared in concert with professional ensembles including Chicago’s Grant Park Chorus and Constellation Men’s Ensemble, sung on CDs with the Choir of the Church of St. Andrew and St. Paul and New Muses Project, and soloed in concert with the Emmanuel Choir and the Toronto Mendelssohn Singers.
+Just as meaningful to him have been his experiences with amateur choirs, notably the Peabody Hopkins Conservatory Choir (PHCC), the University of Chicago Glee Club, Chicago Chorale, and Montréal’s Les Voix Férrées, each of which inspired deep joy and commitment to a community in and around the choir.
+Will is pleased to be a part of the Emmanuel Choir where he also occasionally conducts and provided assistant direction for the choir’s November 2024 concert of the All Night Vigil by Sergei Rachmaninoff.

 Will holds degrees from the University of Chicago and McGill University.
-A member of the inaugural class of graduate choral conductors at Peabody Institute, he will also earn a graduate performance diploma in 2026.
-He is a member of the staff at Emmanuel, reads and writes poetry, and, depending on when you’re reading this, might be training for another marathon.
+A member of the inaugural class of graduate choral conductors at Peabody Institute, he will also earn a graduate performance diploma in 2026 under Beth Willer and serves as a graduate assistant for PHCC and Peabody’s NEXT Ensemble.
+He reads and writes poetry, is a dedicated member of his local running club, and a public transit enthusiast.
+Outside of choir rehearsal, he is typically found in the homey and understatedly beautiful walking radius of his home in Mt.
+Vernon.

 Bass